-Additionally, the bold curves marked in Figure \ref{case-influence-plot} and Figure \ref{qr_hase-influence-plot} show that for ridge regression, the cases with the most positive or negative full-data residuals have the greatest influence on the model fit, while for quantile regression that is not the case.
+Additionally, the bold curves marked in Figures \ref{case-influence-plot} and \ref{qr_hase-influence-plot} show that for ridge regression, the cases with the most positive or negative full-data residuals have the greatest influence on the model fit, while for quantile regression that is not the case.
 In fact, for ridge regression, \eqref{eq:rr-scaledCD} in Proposition \ref{ridgereg_sCD} implies strong dependence of the case influence on the magnitude of full-data residual.
 Without much heterogeneity in the case leverages as in our data setting, the cases with the most positive or negative full-data residuals would have the greatest influence.
 However, for quantile regression, the form of Cook's generalized distance derived in \eqref{w_sCD} does not reveal any specific relation between case influence and the magnitude of full-data residual.
 It is observed that the residuals for the cases with the most positive or negative values tend not to change their signs as $\omega$ decreases from $1$ to $0$, and thus those cases are unlikely to enter the elbow set.
 They may have little influence on the model fit because the estimated coefficients $(\hat \beta_{0,\omega}, \hat \beta_\omega)$ only depend on the responses in the elbow set $y_{\mathcal E_m}$ along with $X_{\mathcal E_m}$ as shown in Section \ref{Sec: w_path}.
-This is akin to the fact that sample quantiles are not affected by extreme observations.
-The case influence graphs for quantile regression confirm this expectation, providing another perspective on the robustness of quantile regression for modest regression quantiles.
+This is akin to the fact that sample quantiles for modest $\tau$ are not affected by extreme observations.
+The case-influence graphs for quantile regression confirm this expectation, providing another perspective on the robustness of quantile regression for modest regression quantiles.
 Overall, the elbow set points are relatively more critical across different target quantiles while the left elbow points tend to be more influential for small quantiles ($\tau=0.3$ and $0.1$) in Figure \ref{qr_hase-influence-plot}.
 Similar observations will be made in the data analysis presented in the next section.